Swaraj0003/Breast_Cancer_Prediction_Using_ANN_from_colab/README.md

- Breast Cancer Prediction Using ANN from Colab
+BREAST CANCER PREDICTION USING ANN

 This project demonstrates how to build, train, and evaluate an Artificial Neural Network (ANN) to predict breast cancer using a publicly available dataset.
 All implementation is done in Python using Google Colab, making it fully accessible without the need for local setup.

 📌 Project Overview